tylimbach/RubiksCubeAI/README.md

 <img src="https://jperm.net/images/notation.png" width="700" height="500">

+In general, a normal move is in the clockwise direction.
 You can reverse the direction of any move by appending a single quote ' to the letter.
+These inverse moves are counterclockwise.

 We provide simulation for all official moves: quarter and half face turns, slice turns, two layer (wide) turns and quarter cube rotations.
 This includes both primary and inverse moves (CW and CCW).